corda/corda-docs/content/en/docs/cenm/1.3/workflow.md

 ## Creating a workflow plugin

 The workflow plugin must extend `WorkflowPlugin` for certificate signing request or certificate revocation request respectively, issuance and revocation workflows can be configured with specific plugin classes as per the configuration shown above.
-The plugin will need to be made available to the ENM process by including the plugin `.jar` in the classpath.
+The plugin will need to be made available to the CENM process by including the plugin `.jar` in the classpath.
 This can be done by specifying the `.jar` path via the `pluginJar` configuration option.

 {{< note >}}